We’re thrilled to offer critiques and portfolio reviews with our brilliant faculty members at the 2023 Writers & Illustrators Working Conference.

 Critiques can only be canceled before the March 25 submission deadline.
 Please read our Conference FAQ for more.

-SUBMITTING YOUR MANUSCRIPT AND DUMMY
+HOW TO SUBMIT YOUR MANUSCRIPT AND/OR DUMMY

 What to Submit for a Manuscript Critique